[This post was written over 10 years ago. We predicted the future fo planned giving well. No one believed us.]

 - Develop a visually-based planned giving website that engages your readers, and then actively leads them to you for follow-up.
 Make sure the website is not a passive reading room.
 Reading rooms are not read.

 - Mail a personalized letter highlighting creative ways to give.
-Include your phone, email and website URL (download sample that you can customize; be patient… may take a few minutes).
+Include your phone, email and website URL (downloads on this page will be useful).
 Mail this same letter twice or three times a year.
 Why?
 Because chances are only 10-20% of your letters will get read, and less than 5% of those who read it will remember your pitch 4 months later.Â Besides, you must have as many “touches” in one year as possible.

-- Data-mine for your best prospects, and make sure not to use wealth and age as your primary predictors (see why).
+- Data-mine for your best prospects, and make sure not to use wealth and age as your primary predictors.
+Loyalty is what counts.

 - In place of a traditional planned giving newsletter, mail a series of compelling postcards.
 Newsletters are simply getting a weaker and weaker response.

 - Develop a series of display ads.
 These can be very effective.
-(See samples; here are two warm and fuzzy ones!)
+(See samples)

 What Does Not Work.